 Denver is a beautiful city with a great deal to offer, and we are THRILLED to be hosting the National Poetry Slam!

-Denver is known as the Mile High City, because the elevation is 5,280 feet – exactly a mile!
-We recommend that our guests arrive a day early to acclimate to the altitude, and remember to stay hydrated!
+Denver is known as the Mile High City, because the elevation is 5,280 feet – exactly one mile!
+We recommend that guests arrive a day early to acclimate to the altitude, and remember to stay hydrated!
 Here are more high altitude tips from Visit Denver!